-The REIT has outstanding Indebtedness of approximately \$396.0 million as of December 31, 2020.
+The REIT has outstanding Indebtedness of approximately \$416.2 million as of December 31, 2021.
 Although a portion of the cash flow generated by the Properties will be devoted to servicing such debt, there can be no assurance that the REIT will continue to generate sufficient cash flow from operations to meet required interest payments and principal repayments upon an applicable maturity date.
 If the REIT is unable to meet interest or principal payments, it could be required to seek renegotiation of such payments or obtain additional equity, debt or other financing.
-The failure of the REIT to make or renegotiate interest or principal payments or other financing could materially adversely affect the REIT's financial condition and results of operations and decrease or eliminate the amount of cash available for distribution to Unitholders.
+The failure of the REIT to make or renegotiate interest or principal payments or obtain additional equity, debt or other financing could materially adversely affect the REIT's financial condition and results of operations and decrease or eliminate the amount of cash available for distribution to Unitholders.

 The REIT is subject to the risks associated with debt financing, including the risk that any outstanding indebtedness will not be able to be refinanced or that the terms of such refinancing will not be as favourable as the terms of existing indebtedness, which may reduce AFFO.
 To the extent that the REIT incurs variable rate indebtedness (such as under the revolving credit facilities), this will result in fluctuations in the REIT's cost of borrowing as interest rates change.
 To the extent that interest rates rise, the REIT's operating results and financial condition could be materially adversely affected and decrease the amount of cash available for distribution to Unitholders.
 The Credit Facilities and Mortgages also contain covenants that require the REIT to maintain certain financial ratios on a consolidated basis.
 If the REIT does not maintain such ratios, the REIT's ability to make distributions to Unitholders may be limited or suspended.
-The AFFO payout ratio covenants could limit the amount of distributions payable by the REIT from time to time.
+In particular, Loan Facility 1, Loan Facility 2 and Loan Facility 3 limit distributions by the REIT to an amount not to exceed 100% of its consolidated adjusted funds from operations.
+Such maximum payout ratios could limit the amount of distributions payable by the REIT from time to time.
 In addition, the Credit Facilities contain restrictions concerning the change of control of the REIT and the Partnership (and/or requiring the REIT to remain publicly-traded) which may discourage transactions involving a change of control of the REIT, including transactions in which an investor, as a holder of the Units, might otherwise receive a premium for its Units over the then-current market price.
 Loan Facility 1 also contains a limit on the amount the REIT can spend in any year on capital improvements to its properties.
 Although the REIT does not anticipate spending significant sums on capital improvements given that the Dilawri Leases are "triple-net" leases, such a limit could impact the REIT's ability to expand or otherwise make substantial structural improvements to its properties.